jasoncareyco95/jasoncareyco95/README.md

 ## About Me

 Hi!
-My name is Jason and I am a graduate student pursuing a PhD in Statistics.
-I'm currently attending [MSU Denver](https://www.msudenver.edu) while I complete the pre-requisites required for multiple applied statistics graduate programs I anticipate applying to during the end of 2022.
-I also work as an associate data scientist using `R` and `Python` to create automated workflows, custom visualizations, reports, dashboards, and packages that explore data and various programming concepts.
+My name is Jason and I am an undergraduate student pursuing a PhD in Statistics.
+I'm currently attending [MSU Denver](https://www.msudenver.edu) while I complete the pre-requisites required for multiple applied statistics graduate programs I anticipate applying to during the beginning of 2024.
+I also work as an associate data scientist using `R` and `Python` to create automated workflows, machine learning models, custom visualizations, reports, dashboards, and packages that explore data and various programming concepts.

 ## Areas of Study

-The concepts/topics I'm studying to continually develop my R skills are (in order of priority):
+The concepts/topics I'm studying to continually develop my R and Python skills are (in order of priority):

 - R Programming
 	- [Advanced R](https://adv-r.hadley.nz/index.html)